-If multiple embryos resulted from the fertilization, there is the option to have the additional embryos frozen for later use.
+If there are good quality embryos that are not being transferred, there is the option to have the additional embryos frozen for later use.
 This is called cryopreservation and is another service offered at GENESIS.

 How long does it take to recover from embryo transfer?

 This is a common question.
-The day of the transfer and a few days after, you should limit your activity.
-After three days you can resume normal activity.
+We recommend that you limit your activity on the day of the transfer and the following day.
+After two days you can resume normal activity.
 You may feel some after-effects of the procedure including a small amount of bloody discharge, mild cramping or bloating, and constipation.
 If pain continues, contact your doctor.
 He/she may want to examine you.

 The two week wait

 Although most people are familiar with the term “two week wait”, it is actually only 9 – 11 days after the transfer to find out the results of the procedure.
 This period can be the most difficult part of the IVF process; filled with emotional ups and downs as you wait to find out if the procedure was successful.
 It’s so important to take care of yourself, both physically and emotionally, during this time.
 Stress has no harmful effects on the outcome; but you may find it helpful to have a support network in place and use some of these emotional coping strategies.
 You can also try meditation, yoga or another alternative program.
 Self care is very important.

 It’s finally here.
 Once the embryo has had time to implant in the uterine lining, and your body begins to produce a detectable HCG level, you will see your doctor for the blood test to check if you’re pregnant.

 If the result is positive you will continue all of your medications, repeat the blood test every other day to ensure that your HCG levels are rising.
 Your first sonogram will be scheduled for six weeks gestation (this is generally two weeks after the pregnancy test).